PLEASE NOTE:This website was created with the COMPASS placement test in place at each of the Seattle Colleges.

 Yes.
 Test scores are usually valid for at least one year.
 If test scores are too old, they can't be used for registration and you may need to take the test again.
 Every college has different policies, so be sure to check with the testing staff.

-COMPASS testing is available at all three of the Seattle Community Colleges in the Testing and Student Assessment Services Offices.
+Placement testing is available at all three of the Seattle Colleges in the Testing and Student Assessment Services Offices.
 The test is given on a walk-in basis during scheduled drop-in hours.
-These schedules are different at each location so be sure to check when COMPASS is available.
-Even if the Testing Office is open, it may not be giving COMPASS that day.
+These schedules are different at each location so be sure to check when testing is available.
+Even if the Testing Office is open, it may not be giving placement tests that day.

 For campus details, see the individual campus links in the left navigation bar.
 For quick reference, see below: